The spectral $p$-adic Jacquet-Langlands correspondence and a question of Serre: Introduction

-For $\TT'$ a sub-algebra of $\TT_\abs$ and $V$ a $p$-adic Banach space equipped with an action of $\TT'$ by operators of norm $\leq 1$, we denote by $\widehat{\TT'_V}$, the \textit{completed Hecke algebra} of $\TT'$ acting on $V$, i.e. the completion of the image of $\TT'$ in $\End(V)$ for the topology of pointwise convergence.
+The space $\calA^{K^p}_{\bbQ_p}$ of $p$-adic quaternionic automorphic forms is a $\bbQ_p$-Banach space with respect to the sup norm and the action of $\bbT_\abs$ is by bounded linear operators.
+For any subalgebra $\bbT'\subset \bbT_\abs$ we thus obtain a \emph{completed Hecke algebra} ${\bbT'}^\wedge_{\calA^{K^p}_{\bbQ_p}}$ by taking the closure of the image of $\bbT'$ in the algebra of bounded linear operators on $\calA^{K^p}_{\bbQ_p}$ (equipped with the topology of pointwise convergence -- see \ref{ss.completed-actions} for details).
+It is a topological $\bbZ_p$-algebra.

+As in the mod $p$ case, we would like to compare the Hecke action on $\calA^{K^p}_{\bbQ_p}$ to a Hecke action on a space of modular forms; in this case, we will do so by comparing completed Hecke algebras.
+To that end: Serre \cite{serre:formes-modulaires-et-zeta} constructed natural spaces of $p$-adic modular forms by completing spaces of classical modular forms for the $p$-adic topology on $q$-expansions (these spaces were then interpreted geometrically by Katz \cite{katz:higher-congruences, katz:l-via-moduli}).
+In particular, one obtains a natural $\bbQ_p$-Banach space $\mc{M}_{p-\mathrm{adic}}^{K^p}$ of $p$-adic modular forms of prime-to-$p$ level $K^p$ equipped with an action of $\bbT_\abs$ by bounded linear operators and thus a completed Hecke algebra ${\bbT'}^\wedge_{\mc{M}^{K^p}_{p-\mathrm{adic}}}$.
+Our main result is